-The other thing that makes this homemade hummus recipe special is the za’atar.
-We had some creamy hummus at a spot in London last year and it was so good that I had to ask what made it special.
-The answer, peel the chickpeas and some za’atar.
+The other thing that makes this homemade hummus recipe special is the addition of za’atar.
+We had some creamy hummus at a spot in London last year and it was so good that I asked what the secret was?
+The answer, to peel the chickpeas and add. some za’atar.

-Otherwise, the recipe is completely straightforward and super easy to make.
-I have a batch of this hummus in the fridge every week as it is great for quick lunches or snacks.
+Otherwise, this recipe is straightforward and super easy to make.
+I have a batch of this hummus in the fridge almost every week as it is great for quick lunches or snacks.
 Sometimes I serve it with pitas or raw vegetables.
 I even will smear it on bread for a sandwich.
 To be completely honest, I have been known to eat it by the spoonful.

-Another tip, I find that when I use canned chickpeas even though I rinse them very well, I do not need to season with kosher salt.
-If I used dried chickpeas that I have precooked and not seasoned with salt, then I do need to salt the hummus.
-Only to taste.
+- I find that when I use canned chickpeas even though I rinse them very well, I do not need to season the hummus with a lot of salt.
+If I used dried chickpeas that I have precooked and not seasoned with salt, then I do need to season a bit more with kosher salt but only to taste.

 - 2 cups chickpeas